 "On May 22, 2004, I will be marrying my fiancé and best friend Katherine Aiken.
 Following the wedding we will be moving to Atlanta, Ga.
 I have been accepted into the Georgia Institute of Technology School of Computing where I will be working on my M.S. in Computer Science with an emphasis in robotics.
 I plan to work towards a P.H.D. in this field following my master's."

-will be commissioned as a second lieutenant in the United States Marine
+"I will be commissioned as a second lieutenant in the United States Marine Corps.
+I have

 "I am moving to Bavaria in Germany to start an Internet and Gaming Cafe called Sportsworld: The Gamers Paradise.
 I and '03 grad Chris Smith will be owners.
 People come in, have a coffee, a beer and play X-Box and use the Internet."

 "I will be commissioned in the Marine Corps upon graduation day."

 "After graduation, I will go back to Europe and play professional basketball while taking a few classes online for my masters in electrical engineering."

 Cadet Capt.
 Jermaine Joyner